 2. Provides a built-in social media platform

-The digital world is run by social media, so incorporating relevant features of social media platforms can have huge benefits in your intranet solution.
+The digital world is run by social media, so incorporating relevant characteristics of social media platforms can have huge benefits in your employee intranet portal.
 Allowing a space for employees to connect with each other builds relationships within the workplace, which can lead to overall employee satisfaction.
 Internal networking also helps complete tasks.
 Intranets can meet the social needs of your employees through coordinating events, congratulating each other on successes, or simply sharing information with one another.

 3. Enhances collaboration and communication

 Another intranet benefit is the space it provides for improved employee collaboration and communication.
-Features that allow for document sharing, commenting, and editing give employees an opportunity to work on projects together, no matter their physical distance.
-While an efficient intranet solution will have specific spaces for each department to share information and collaborate on tasks, it will also facilitate cross-departmental communication, which helps unlock the wealth of knowledge that can be left undiscovered with poor company communication and collaboration.
+Elements that allow for document sharing, commenting, and editing give employees an opportunity to work on projects together, no matter their physical distance.
+While an efficient employee intranet portal will have specific spaces for each department to share information and collaborate on tasks, it will also facilitate cross-departmental communication, which helps unlock the wealth of knowledge that can be left undiscovered with poor company communication and collaboration.

 The inherit focus that intranets place on communication also leads to more transparency in the workplace, and it lets your employees know that effective communication is a top concern to your enterprise.